featurepeek/marketing-website/content/blog/the-8-best-tools-for-code-review-in-2020/index.md

 ## FeaturePeek

-Before we go, there is one more tool for your consideration - our very own FeaturePeek.
+Before we go, there is one more tool for your consideration &mdash; our very own FeaturePeek.

-We built FeaturePeek to make it easier to do front-end review.

 ![FeaturePeek](featurepeek.png)

-One of the worst parts of the code review process is when you need to get it working locally to check everything works as expected.
-This is particularly true for non-technical stakeholders (such as a UXer or a product manager) who might not even know how to do this.
+One of the most tedious parts of the code review process is running your peers' branches locally to confirm that their code works as expected.

+The truth is, many times this step simply just gets skipped.
+And non-technical stakeholders (such as a designer or a product manager) with no knowledge of git or front-end development *definitely* don't do it.

-This is where [FeaturePeek](https://featurepeek.com/) shines.
-With automated deployment for every pull request, reviewers can see the code working instantly on a web page and give feedback quickly.
-Even better, it’ll automatically remind the reviewer on Slack that they need to approve the pull request, to avoid unnecessary delays.
+With **automated deployment previews for every pull request**, reviewers can see the code working, just by clicking a link, before any code gets merged into the default branch.

+What sets FeaturePeek apart from other deployment preview services? **FeaturePeek overlays collaboration tools on top of every environment to empower your reviewers leave great reviews**.
+The collaboration tools include commenting, filing new issues with bug templates, screen recording, pixel measurement, and more.
+This functionality comes standard just by deploying to FeaturePeek &mdash; no modifications to your front-end stack required.

-Like all the tools in this review, we plug into GitHub seamlessly, so signing up takes moments.
+Like all the tools in this blog post, FeaturePeek plugs into GitHub seamlessly, so getting up and running just takes a few minutes.

 [You can try FeaturePeek for free for 14 days by creating a new account here.](https://dashboard.featurepeek.com/login)

-## Are you ready for drastically better code reviews in 2020?

-By using a mixture of code review tools, you'll speed up your code review process and write better quality code as a result.
-You might even identify issues you didn't know you had - saving drama and emergency troubleshooting in the future.
+**Pros:**

+*  Ephemeral, on-demand deployment previews for every front-end pull request
+*  Floating widget on every preview makes it easy for your team to leave feedback
+*  Hosting provider / PaaS agnostic, works with static and dockerized front-ends

+**Cons:**

+*  Let us know if you can think of any!

+**Pricing:**

+*  Free for public repos
+*  $19/user/month for private repos ($16/user/month for annual commitment)